 Shrimp sandwich recipes

-The process of making these recipes are does not deviate much from our recipes for the salad.
+The process of making these recipes does not deviate much from our recipes for the dish.
 The only difference is that you have to make it thicker to hold its shape when sandwiched between two bread pieces.
 A top addition to this variant is to add lettuce to provide that crunch for a more satisfying dining experience.

 And since sandwiches are of American heritage, why don't you try making an iconic American sandwich: the po'boys.
 This sandwich is an iconic New Orleans offering, and for spicy dish lovers, this variant is sure to win your heart over.

-The shrimps are marinated in hot sauce and other spices which New Orleans creole cooking is known for.
+The shrimps are marinated in hot sauce and other spices, which New Orleans creole cooking is known for.
 Then they are coated in flour and deep-fried until golden brown and then sandwiched between toasted buns along with slices of tomatoes and lettuce.

 Shrimp avocado recipes

 This variant is a refreshing and very light salad that does not require much preparation.
 One might even mistake this for ceviche, crustacean recipes made of fresh seafood of your choice served raw sprinkled with lemon or lime juice and mixed in with chopped onions, chili, and coriander.
+This variant is a refreshing and very light salad that does not require much preparation.
+One might even mistake this for ceviche, crustacean recipes made of fresh seafood of your choice served raw, sprinkled with lemon or lime juice, and mixed in with chopped onions, chili, and coriander.

 Boil the shrimps in advance and peel them, then mix them in with chopped avocados.
-The dressing is relatively easy to do since you have to mix olive oil, lemon juice, salt and pepper, and voila, you have yourself a vinaigrette.
+The dressing is relatively easy to do since you have to mix olive oil, lemon juice, salt, and pepper, and voila, you have yourself a vinaigrette.
 This variant is recommended for people who want to have light meals.

 Shrimp Macaroni Salad